Skip to main content

 • Lender Practices: Some lenders might delay processing.
 This can cause the locked rate to expire, especially if rates have risen.
 It's important to choose a reputable lender to mitigate this risk.

-• Changes in Loan Terms: Changes to your finances, like a lower credit score or income, can modify your locked rate.
-Delays in closing can also cause you to lose the rate or pay penalties.
+• Changes in Loan Terms: Changes in Loan Terms: Changes to your financial profile, such as a lower credit score or changed income, can alter your eligibility and void your agreement.
+Delays in closing can also cause your rate lock to expire before the loan officially funds, forcing you to pay extension fees or accept higher market rates

 Concerned about locking too soon?
 Understand your refinancing options by exploring how often you can refinance your home.